medbalighhamdi/Patterns.DistributedJoins/README.md

 # Pattern and sub-patterns introductions

-Distributed joins englobes an ensemble of collaborating sub-patterns.
+Distributed joins englobe an ensemble of collaborating sub-patterns, leading to a better usage of HTTP communications.

+## Context

+Let's imagine we have boxes that need to be transported from a warehouse (point A) to our store (point B).
+We could make a round trip for each box, but this would be time-consuming, costly, and inefficient.
+The most logical solution is to load the truck to maximum capacity before leaving, in order to limit the number of trips.
+This is exactly the idea behind the Distributed Joins pattern: rather than sending an HTTP request per product to retrieve the associated customer details, we group all the requests into a single call, which will return the information for all the necessary customers in one go.
+Then all that remains is to “unload” and associate each customer detail with its product—a bit like distributing the boxes to the right shelf once you arrive.

+## Distributed Joins patterns

-## Joiner pattern
+### Joiner pattern

 Joiner classes have JoinWith methods.
 JoinWith method:
    - Fetches entities from the local service repository by the provided ID list in the method parameter.
    - Returns a mapping of remote entities by local entity ID.

-## Join Controller pattern
+### Join Controller pattern

 JoinController classes have JoinProductWithDistributedData method.
 JoinProductWithDistributedData method:
   - Conditions join calls based on the Join Controls values provided in the method parameter.
+  - Aggregates join results into a unified product X distributed data-transfer object.

-## Join Controls pattern
+### Join Controls pattern

-JoinControl records conditions JoinController class behavior.
-They hold boolean properties that consumers build.
+JoinControl records alter JoinControllers classes' behaviors based on join control boolean values.
 Consumers can benefit from a fluent, builder-pattern-based join control creation syntax using custom build methods defined in the same record.

 # Class Diagram